nishantsinha5/R-Tutorials/README.md

 R tutorials dealing with ggplot2, Rmarkdown, Ubuntu server with shiny, and NLMpy via PythonInR.
 For presentation and exercises at workshops as well as to use online as tutorial and cheatsheet.

-*Currently abandoned (but maybe some there will be some in the future...)*
+*Currently abandoned (but maybe there will be some updates in the future...)*

 Authors:
 * Cédric Scherer (cedricphilippscherer@gmail.com)